 In the literature I consulted while researching this subject, authors all point to three important tips: collaborate, cooperate, and work together.
 At age 60+, people have reached, or are close to reaching, the peak in their earning capacity.
 They may be past the time when they can easily make up for the substantial financial set back of a separation and it may be harder to qualify for a mortgage.
 Separating couples need to apply intelligence and collaboration when they work together if they want to preserve what they have and minimize spending on lawyers and other professionals.

-Emotional Implications of Grey Divorce
+Emotional Implications – Advice for Grey Divorces

 To help you work collaboratively with a former spouse and minimize the legal fees, you need to first work through your own feelings about your life and the separation.
 It is no longer taboo to get help through a personal development course, a personal coach, a therapist, a support group, or similar healing services.
 In fact, the opposite is now the reality: you may be perceived as the weak one if you don’t access such services.